sbaiahmed1/react-native-biometrics/BIOMETRIC_CHANGE_DETECTION.md

 ### Performance Considerations

-**Polling Interval: 2 seconds**
-- Chosen to balance responsiveness with battery impact
-- Configurable in `ReactNativeBiometricsSharedImpl.kt`
+**Lifecycle-Based Detection:**
+- Checks biometric state only when app resumes (not continuously)
+- Event-driven approach is battery efficient
+- No background processing while app is inactive
 - Only active when detection is started

 **Memory Management:**
 - Proper cleanup in `invalidate()` and component unmount
-- Handler removed when detection stopped
+- Lifecycle listeners removed when detection stopped
 - Lifecycle listeners removed on destroy

 **CPU Usage:**
-- Minimal: Just checking BiometricManager status
+- Minimal: Only checking BiometricManager status on app resume
 - KeyStore enumeration lightweight
-- Runs on background handler, not UI thread
+- No continuous background processing

 ### Testing Recommendations